Campus Health and Safety

 - December 5: Fall semester ends

 All students, staff, and faculty will be required to complete a mandatory online training and education module prior to the start of the fall semester.
-More information about this mandatory training module will be made available in the coming weeks.
+Students may complete their mandatory training here.
+Faculty and staff may complete their mandatory training here.

-Within 14 days prior to your arrival on campus, it is recommended that you be tested for COVID-19.
-Testing is not a requirement and you will not need to share your test results with the University, unless you test positive.
+If you are a faculty or staff member planning to return to campus in the fall, it is strongly recommended that you be tested for COVID-19 within 14 days prior to your arrival on campus.
+You will not need to share your test results with the University, unless you test positive.
 Find a testing location near you.

 - In the screening questionnaire, you can expect to answer several questions daily, including:

-- All members of the Pace Community will be required to complete the screening tool's questionnaire daily once the campus reopens.
+- All members of the Pace Community will be required to complete the screening tool's questionnaire daily once the campus reopens and show an approved status to Security upon entering campus buildings.
 The University will monitor and review responses daily.

 - Pace’s Coronavirus Coordination Officer will identify students, faculty, staff, or visitors who may have had close contact with someone who is confirmed positive for COVID-19 in the 14 days prior to that person testing positive.